Collaborative journalism: History

 Collaboration among reporters or between newsrooms has been practiced in different forms for more than one hundred years.
 One of the earliest journalism collaborations was among the newsrooms that made up “the wires” in the mid-nineteenth century.

-Yet through most of the twentieth century, especially after the advent of the penny papers, competition between outlets was the norm.
-Yet even during the height of profitability in the late twentieth century, when competition, not collaboration, was the most salient relationship between newsrooms, it was common practice for journalists on the same beat to collaborate by sharing notes, swapping tips, and in general helping each other out.
-Formal collaboration during that period was most common within an organization, rather than between.
-For example, Cable News Network (CNN) was formed in 1980, and codified intra-newsroom sharing – between the national headquarters and its television news affiliates – with CNN NewsSource, in 1988.
+Through most of the twentieth century, especially after the advent of the penny papers, competition between outlets was the norm.
+But even during the height of profitability in the late twentieth century, when competition – not collaboration – was the most salient relationship between newsrooms, it was common practice for journalists on the same beat to collaborate by sharing notes, swapping tips, and helping each other out in general.
+Formal collaboration during that period was most common among individuals or departments within a single organization, rather than between separate organizations.
+For example, Cable News Network (CNN) was formed in 1980, and codified intra-newsroom sharing – between the national headquarters and its television news affiliates – with CNN NewsSource in 1988.

 However, there is a qualitative difference in the consciousness and intentionality with which collaborations are now being undertaken.
 The current excitement about collaborative journalism began in the mid-2000s, when publishers, journalism scholars, and foundations began to look at the opportunities made possible by digital networking.

 Panama Papers

 The Panama Papers project may be the largest example of a journalistic consortium to date.
-It began sometime in 2015 (date?) when Bastian Obermayer, an investigative reporter with the south German newspaper Süddeutsche Zeitung, was contacted by an anonymous source and offered the trove of 11.5 million electronic documents from Mossack Fonseca, the world's fourth biggest offshore law firm detailing a web of secret offshore deals and loans worth billions of dollars, and details of tax avoidance designs in numerous countries.
+It began sometime in 2015 when Bastian Obermayer, an investigative reporter with the south German newspaper Süddeutsche Zeitung, was contacted by an anonymous source and offered the trove of 11.5 million electronic documents from Mossack Fonseca, the world's fourth biggest offshore law firm detailing a web of secret offshore deals and loans worth billions of dollars, and details of tax avoidance designs in numerous countries.
 The newspaper's editors decided they could not handle the massive volume of information alone and initiated a collaborative journalistic consortium including more than 140 journalists and the International Consortium of Investigative Journalists, a project of the nonprofit Center for Public Integrity.